Thomas-TyTech/Socrata-MCP/examples/README.md

 ### `claude_desktop_config.json`
 Example configuration for Claude Desktop MCP settings.
 Copy this configuration to your Claude Desktop settings and update the `cwd` path to point to your installation directory.

+### `cline_mcp_config.json`
+Example configuration for Cline (VS Code extension) MCP settings.
+Copy this configuration to your Cline MCP settings and update the `cwd` path to point to your installation directory.

 ### `example_queries.py`
 Demonstrates how to use the Socrata client directly in Python code.
 Shows examples of:
 - Searching for datasets